carlosRosario19/EventEase-Backend/README.md

-# Oracle XE Database Setup
+# Oracle XE Database and Spring Boot REST API Setup

 This project includes scripts to set up and configure an Oracle XE database using Docker.